 While the Mother Road was largely circumvented by the four-lane federal interstates that began crisscrossing the nation during the Eisenhower administration and was officially decommissioned in 1985, it remains one of the most scenic drives in the U.S. for nostalgic history lovers drawn to its unique combination of decaying and restored landmarks.

 The majority of the 14 million tourists arriving in South Dakota each year visit Mount Rushmore and the Crazy Horse Memorial.
-After gazing at the 60-foot-tall images of Washington, Jefferson, Lincoln, and Roosevelt chiseled into the granite mountain, head west along South Dakota Highway 244 to experience a 70-mile scenic drive through the Black Hills of South Dakota.
+After gazing up at the images of Washington, Jefferson, Lincoln, and Roosevelt, chiseled into the granite mountains, head west for the next portion of your journey.
+Just two-tenths of a mile south of the intersection of U.S. 385 and South Dakota Highway 244 you will find South Dakota Highway 87 and the entrance to Needles Highway.

-Entering Custer State Park, take a brief detour south of U.S. Route 16A to Wildlife Loop Road, where you’ll see bison herds and scenes that will remind you of Dances with Wolves.
+Take a brief detour south of U.S. Route 16A to Wildlife Loop Road, where you’ll see bison herds and scenes that will remind you of Dances with Wolves.
+This is just the beginning of a 70-mile scenic drive through the Black Hills of South Dakota along South Dakota 87.

 While most travelers appreciate the grandeur of majestic mountains, rugged coastlines, and ocean views, the beauty of the last stretch of unmowed prairie in the Flint Hills may not be as universally appreciated.
 But when you leave Interstate 70 and travel this 47-mile national scenic byway along Kansas Highway 177 south to Cassoday, Kansas, you’ll be treated to views of rolling hills dotted with wildflowers and prairie grasses that change colors with the seasons.
 You won’t find that on America’s coasts!